 Wooden Crane

 We got this crane Christmas 2015.
-It is still a day-to-day toy in our home.
-Kids gravitate to this toy and it’s a joy.
+It is still a joy.
+Kids gravitate to this toy whenever they visit our house.
 I see animals, firetrucks, dolls, and blocks all being lifted and moved by this treasured crane.
+I’m sure I’ll keep this toy forever.

 Gifts to pair with the wooden crane: